 Cats tend to be picky about what they eat.
-You can notice this habit when you give your cat something to eat, and it just leaves it there without even tasting it.
+You can notice this when you give your cat something to eat, and it just leaves the food there without even tasting it.

-Kittens are somehow delicate, and you should be keen on the type of food that you are giving them.
+Kittens are somehow delicate, and you should be cautious about the food you give them.

-Tuna meant for human consumption has too much sodium added to it.
+Tuna meant for human consumption has much sodium added to it.

 Generally, cats are known to love seafood.
 Once a kitten has weaned off its mother’s milk, you should be careful of what you feed it.

-Since kittens are young cats that are still developing, you should opt to feed it more of its food, which has the required nutrients due to their special dietary needs.
+Since kittens are still developing, you should opt for food containing the required nutrients due to their dietary needs.

-This implies that a kitten is better off with getting its vitamins and nutrients from other sources rather than from tuna.
+This implies that a kitten is better off getting its nutrients from other sources than tuna.

-The risks of feeding your little kitten tuna seem to outweigh the benefits.
-If you want to feed your kitten tuna, here is what you need to know:
+The risks of feeding your kitten tuna usually outweigh the benefits.
+If you want to provide your kitten tuna, here is what you need to know:

-It is essential to consult a veterinary on what you should feed and not feed your kitten.
+It is essential to consult a veterinary on what you should feed your kitten.
 Pay keen attention, especially when it was born with some difficulties.

-Tuna is healthy for kittens when eaten once in a while.
+Tuna is ok for kittens when eaten once in a while.
 Hence, be aware that too much tuna may cause mercury poisoning on your kitten or even seizures.

-It is high in protein, which assists in the growth and development of the kitten.
+Tuna is high in protein, which assists in the growth and development of the kitten.
 It also has omega-3, which helps to boost the kitten’s immunity.

-Tuna enhances blood circulation since it has a considerable amount of iron, potassium, and riboflavin.
+Tuna enhances blood circulation as it has a considerable amount of iron, potassium, and riboflavin.